catb0x/Roblox-Shaders-Guide/README.md

 ### Error: "A supported game is required to use this feature"

-1. **Make sure Bloxstrap is installing Roblox as `eurotrucks2.exe` instead of `RobloxPlayerBeta.exe`**
+1. **Make sure Bloxstrap is installing Roblox as `eurotrucks2.exe` instead of `RobloxPlayerBeta.exe`** (if it isn't then you didnt replace the Bloxstrap executable)
-2. Restart, update Roblox, update your Drivers, reinstall GeForce Experience, or/and reinstall drivers and repeat steps 1 to 5
+2. Restart, update Roblox, update your Drivers, reinstall GeForce Experience, or/and reinstall drivers (you might have to repeat steps 1 to 5)

 ### Game Filter menu doesn't open